Louise Uwacu: Biography

 Louise Uwacu was born in Kabgayi, Rwanda, in February 1977.
 She spent her childhood and attended primary school in Kigali until 1988 when her family moved to Nairobi, Kenya.
 Where she continued her high school studies at the French school, Lycée Denis Diderot.
 Her family had just moved back to Rwanda, when shortly after the war, the massacres and genocide of 1994 erupted.
 After becoming a refugee, she landed in Montreal, Quebec, Canada in 1998 and lived there for 10 years.
 She currently resides in Vancouver, British Columbia, Canada.
 Uwacu holds a degree in political science from the University of Quebec in Montreal.
 It was at her graduation in 2002 that a speaker inspired her to "find out what you want to be before you take on the responsibilities of being that person".

-She hosts her own talk shows and continues to write for her own website.
-She is a gifted speaker and entertainer in at least five languages.
-She is the co-founder and chief executive officer of the Canadian non-profit organization POSITIVISION.
-She intends to write and sell more books and eventually build more and more schools for Africa.

-She has produced and hosted a documentary titled Positivision in Mali it follows her journey to the villages of Mali in January 2008.
+Uwacu currently hosts the U&I Talk Show on ShawTV.
+She is also the co-founder and chief executive officer of the Canadian non-profit organization POSITIVISION.
+She has also produced and hosted a documentary titled Positivision in Mali, which follows her journey to the villages of Mali in January 2008.

-Louise Uwacu has been quoted and featured in several publications including The Guardian, Success for Women Magazine, The Boston Herald.
+Louise Uwacu has been quoted and featured in several publications, including The Guardian, Success for Women Magazine, The Boston Herald.

 The nightmare of a POSITIVISION

-This is the story of a human being haunted by the nightmares of war, child abuse, separation from family and so much more.
-And yet, she is still aiming for a peaceful life.
-She hopes to find freedom in North America.
-She lands in Canada in 1998 as a refugee aged 21 and with 30 dollars in her pocket, only to find that surviving peace might turn out to be harder and even more challenging than war.
-Louise Uwacu wants the world to ignore the politicians and beauty pageants participants, who only speak of "world peace" without ever following up with real actions.
-She reminds her readers that despite all the nightmares that you might have to go through to get to your dream Life; be comforted in the timeless truth: with a POSITIVISION, success is our only option.
+Louise Uwacu is a writer and advocate known for recounting her experience of war, child abuse, and family separation.
+She immigrates to Canada in 1998 as a 21 year old refugee, arriving with $30.
+She has written about the difficulties of adjusting to life after conflict, describing the process more challenging in some respects than the war itself.
+Uwacu has criticized politicians and beauty pageant contestants for invoking the phrase "world peace" without taking concrete action toward it.
+She promotes a personal philosophy she calls "POSITIVISION," which holds that of positive outlook is central to achieving success despite past hardship.